Create a

 Goal setting

-- Develop goals in two primary buckets – performance and developmental.
+1. Develop goals in two primary buckets: performance and developmental.
 Performance goals should always consider the individual’s strengths, role tenure, and ability level.
-The concept of a “a stretch but achievable” goal will differ from one individual to another.
+The concept of “a stretch but achievable” goal will differ from one individual to another.
 It should be developed in a manner that allows each employee to achieve their work goals in line with business objectives.
 Developmental goals should always be identified and assigned based on the individual and organization's desired career progression and related skill development needs.

-- Be flexible with goals throughout the performance period – being prepared to change the goal as more pressing issues or circumstances arise communicates the value of agility and resourcefulness to the employee.
-It addresses the realities of managing people, processes, and products/services by showing a willingness to “pivot” and engage with the employee in the business rationale for any shifts in priorities.
+4. Be flexible with goals throughout the performance period, since being prepared to change the goal as more pressing issues or circumstances arise communicates the value of agility and resourcefulness to the employee.
+It addresses the realities of managing people, processes, and products/services by showing a willingness to “pivot” and to engage with employees on the business rationale for any shifts in priorities.

 Coaching and conversations

-- Guide the employee through shared brainstorming about how they can handle difficulties and barriers, provide observations and insights to help with such assessment, and come to a shared agreement about the next steps.
+3. Guide the employee through a shared brainstorming session on how they can handle difficulties and barriers, provide observations and insights to support such an assessment, and reach a shared agreement on the next steps.

 Performance feedback

-- Collect brief notes on each conversation in real-time to support fair and equitable consolidation for subsequent performance ratings and meet documentation requirements for rewards and improvement purposes.
+2. Collect brief notes on each conversation in real time to support fair and equitable consolidation for subsequent performance ratings and to meet documentation requirements for rewards and improvement purposes.
 Take notes on employee strengths, skill deficits, goal adjustments, and commitments or agreements made.

-- Provide recognition in the moment to reinforce such efforts and outcomes.
-Employees respond well to simple “pats on the back” or IMs/emails with others copied to celebrate wins and thank them for efforts that helped meet goals or kudos from customers, suppliers, and/or executives.
-Such actions build faith in employees that they are on the right path, performing to/beyond expectations and generating a sense of pride, value, and encouragement that, in turn, builds engagement.
+3. Provide recognition in the moment to reinforce such efforts and outcomes.
+Employees respond well to simple “pats on the back” or to IMs/emails with others copied, celebrating wins and thanking them for efforts that helped meet goals, or to kudos from customers, suppliers, and/or executives.
+Such actions build employees' faith that they are on the right path, performing to/beyond expectations, and generating a sense of pride, value, and encouragement that, in turn, builds engagement.

-- Identify opportunities to grow employee skill sets relevant to current and future/aspirational roles.
-Regularly discuss upcoming programs or resources that fit with skill development needs and agree on the value and motivation to take advantage of those.
+1. Identify opportunities to grow employee skill sets relevant to current and future/aspirational roles.
+Regularly discuss upcoming programs or resources that align with skill development needs, and agree on the value and motivation to take advantage of them.

-- Have periodic (and planned/scheduled) career planning discussions to identify the types of roles the person aspires to.
+4. Have periodic (and planned/scheduled) career planning discussions to identify the types of roles the person aspires to.
 Provide thoughts on the types of roles into which they might grow.
 Offer feedback on their suggestions without demoralizing them with feedback that their ambitions are unrealistic.
-Instead, refer them to role incumbents or leaders in the organization who can offer a realistic insight into the requirements and demands of a given role.
+Instead, refer them to the role incumbents or leaders in the organization who can offer realistic insight into the requirements and demands of the given role.

-- Link successful task completion to further skill-developing opportunities.
-Continue to test each employee's skill boundaries while not penalizing them for failure or sub-standard performance in a side project designed to test their learning ability.
+5. Link successful task completion to further skill-developing opportunities.
+Continue to test each employee's skill boundaries without penalizing them for failure or substandard performance in a side project designed to test their learning ability.

 Establishing a supportive performance management ecosystem to increase retention

 Individual managers can only do so much on their own when it comes to retaining employees.
 While each manager’s skill is core to the employee experience, enterprise-wide approaches are required to reinforce and support a solid and meaningful culture that engages and rewards employees for staying.
 Quality performance management and retention are keyed by compassionate treatment and the extent to which an organization and its managers meet employee expectations.
-Research by the Pew Research Center suggests key reasons employees leave their jobs include lack of advancement opportunities, feeling disrespected at work, lack of flexibility, lack of benefits, etc. Most of those reasons are addressable and should be attended to by HR and leadership to build foundations for a great employment experience that drives longer tenures.
+Research by the Pew Research Center suggests that key reasons employees leave their jobs include a lack of advancement opportunities, feeling disrespected at work, a lack of flexibility, and a lack of benefits.
+Most of those reasons are addressable and should be addressed by HR and leadership to lay the foundation for a great employment experience that drives longer tenures.
 Specific actions that can address the performance management and retention issue at an enterprise level include:

 Bringing leaders directly into the development and ownership of the retention battle requires a formal governance model and structure.
 With defined roles, responsibilities, and access to data and resources, top leaders should meet regularly (e.g., quarterly) to review retention and related (e.g., engagement, employee demographics, turnover, exit interviews, post-performance process surveys) data to assess the need for improvement strategies.
-They should be called upon to monitor their organizations down to the supervisory level to hold managers accountable for quality results and positive employee feedback on coaching, development, and career guidance.
-They should be called upon to be vocal advocates for quality coaching and act as role models by activating the same protocols and methods on their managers that they expect others to do.
+They should be called upon to monitor their organizations down to the supervisory level, holding managers accountable for quality results and positive employee feedback on coaching, development, and career guidance.
+They should be called upon to be vocal advocates for quality coaching and to act as role models by applying the same protocols and methods with their managers that they expect others to use.

 2. Train and develop managers